Telehealth for medical cannabis is not permitted in Colorado. Join our waitlist and we’ll email you as soon as online consultations are allowed.

 FAQs

-Can I be/have a caregiver for a medical marijuana patient in Colorado?
+Can I apply for my medical marijuana card online in Colorado?